 The long-stalled development at 5 Franklin Place in Tribeca is in contract to sell to Elad Properties, Elad confirmed to The Real Deal today.
-The contract price is $44.75 million, according to Fishman’s executive vice president, Yehuda Mor.
+The contract price is $44.75 million, according to seller Fishman Holding’s executive vice president, Yehuda Mor.

 “We are very optimistic about the Tribeca market,” said Tom Elliott, executive vice president of sales and marketing for Elad.
 “We are looking forward to the upside.”

 Sales are expected to launch in January of 2013, Elliott said.

 “We think its a wonderful site, and we wish a lot of success to Elad in their new venture,” Mor said.

 The 18,747-square-foot property was acquired for $36.6 million in 2006 by an entity called Franklin Place LLC, an entity affiliated with Manhattan-based developer Sleepy Hudson, which had intended to construct a 20-story, 55-unit condo.